 - As a result, the bonding takes on a partial double-bond character.
 Back bonding reduces the bond length while increasing the bond order.

-- Back-bonding is a form of resonance that can be visualized.
+- Back-bonding is a form of resonance that can be visualised.
 Back bonding, in general, improves stability.
-It has an effect on molecule properties such as hybridization and dipole moment.
+It has an effect on molecule properties such as hybridisation and dipole moment.